-- All absences will be reviewed, both excused and unexcused, with consideration given to special circumstances discussed in the Texas Education Code. - For a student transferring into the Academy after school begins, including a migrant student, only those absences after enrollment will be considered. - The committee will attempt to reach a decision that is in the student's best interest. - The committee will consider whether the absences were for reasons over which the student or parent could exercise control. - The committee will consider the acceptability and authenticity of documentation expressing reasons for the student's absences. - The committee will consider the extent to which the student has completed all
+- All absences will be reviewed, both excused and unexcused, with consideration given to special circumstances discussed in the Texas Education Code. - For a student transferring into the Academy after school begins, including a migrant student, only those absences after enrollment will be considered. - The committee will attempt to reach a decision that is in the student's best interest. - The committee will consider whether the absences were for reasons over which the student or parent could exercise control. - The committee will consider the acceptability and authenticity of documentation expressing reasons for the student's absences. - The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject.

-- assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - The student, parent, or other representative will be given an opportunity to present any information to the committee about the absences and to discuss ways to earn or regain credit.
+• The student, parent, or other representative will be given an opportunity to present any information to the committee about the absences and to discuss ways to earn or regain credit.

 If credit is lost or a final grade is not earned due to excessive absences, the Attendance Review Committee will decide how the student may regain credit or earn a final grade.
 If the committee determines that there are no extenuating circumstances and that credit and/or a final grade may not be earned, the student or parent may appeal the committee's decision to Superintendent by filing a written request with the Headmaster.
 The appeal notice must be received by the Academy within fifteen (15) days following the last day of instruction in the semester for which credit was denied or a final grade was not earned.
-After the Superintendent has reviewed the appeal and made the decision, the student or parent may decide to appeal the Superintendent's decision to the Board of Directors by filing a written request with the Superintendent.
-The appeal notice must be received by the Superintendent within fifteen (15) days following the issuance of the Superintendent's decision.
+After the Superintendent has reviewed the appeal and made the decision, the student or parent may decide to appeal the Superintendent.
+The appeal notice must be received by the Superintendent within fifteen (15) days following the superintendent within fifteen (15) days following the superintendent or parent of the Superintendent.
+The appeal notice must be received by the Superintendent within fifteen (15) days following the superintendent within fifteen (15) days following the superintendent within fifteen (15) days following the issuance of the Superintendent's decision.
 The appeal will then be placed on the agenda of the next regularly scheduled Board meeting.
 The Headmaster or designee shall inform the student or parent of the date, time, and place of the meeting.